Microscopic theory of spin Seebeck effect in antiferromagnets: Tunneling Spin Current

-where we have introduced an averaged s-d exchange $J_{\textrm{sd}}$ by $\sum_{\siteA\in\interA}J_{\textrm{sd}}\qty(\siteA)^2=\sum_{\siteB\in\interB}J_{\textrm{sd}}\qty(\siteB)^2=:N_{\inter} J_{\textrm{sd}}^2/2$ ($N_{\inter}$ is the number of sites of the interface). \end{widetext} This is the formula for the DC spin current flowing from the antiferromagnet to the normal metal via an interfacial exchange interaction, as shown in Fig.~\ref{FIG:SSE-Antiferromagnets}.
-This formalism can be applied to SSEs and spin pumpings in a broad class of magnets including various ordered magnets and quantum spin liquids.
+where we have introduced an averaged s-d exchange $J_{\textrm{sd}}$ via $\sum_{\siteA\in\interA}J_{\textrm{sd}}\qty(\siteA)^2=\sum_{\siteB\in\interB}J_{\textrm{sd}}\qty(\siteB)^2=:N_{\inter} J_{\textrm{sd}}^2/2$ ($N_{\inter}$ is the number of sites of the interface). \end{widetext} This is the formula for the DC spin current flowing from the antiferromagnet to the normal metal via an interfacial exchange interaction, as shown in Fig.~\ref{FIG:SSE-Antiferromagnets}.
+This formalism can be applied to SSEs~\cite{Adachi2011,Geprags2016,Hirobe2017d,Hirobe2019,Chen2021} and spin pumpings~\cite{Ohnuma2014,Kato2019,Fyhn2021} in a broad class of magnets including various ordered magnets and quantum spin liquids.
 Note that we do not assume any magnetic order in the derivation of the spin current.
-For instance, if we consider a SSE in a ferromagnetic insulator, two kinds of Green's functions $G_{+-}^{(\textrm{A})\textrm{R}}$ and $G_{+-}^{(\textrm{B})\textrm{R}}$ replaced with a single Green's function $G_{+-}^{\textrm{R}}$ since there is no sublattice structure in the ferromagnet.
-On the other hand, if we consider a magnet with a $M$-sublattice structure, they are replaced with the sum of multiple Green's functions on $M$ different sublattice sites.
+For instance, if we consider an SSE in a ferromagnetic insulator, two types of Green's functions, $G_{+-}^{(\textrm{A})\textrm{R}}$ and $G_{+-}^{(\textrm{B})\textrm{R}}$, are replaced with a single Green's function $G_{+-}^{\textrm{R}}$ since there is no sublattice structure in the ferromagnet.
+On the other hand, if we consider a magnet with an $M$-sublattice structure, they are replaced with the sum of multiple Green's functions on $M$ different sublattice sites.